mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 #### 42:31

 The first one is “explaining the eye of the path.”
 That means you should have the third eye, that means the eye of the path: deep understanding.
 In other words, that is your magnanimity, tolerance, patience, effort, [...].
 And also wisdom and tranquility.
-[The] six paramitas.
+[The] six *paramitas*.
 That is the eye of the path.

 With your third eye you have to see the human world.
 For this, you cannot understand mountains in terms of your views, and you cannot judge it immediately.
 So you have to be patient, and you have to be magnanimous, to understand total picture of the mountains, including the clouds and skies, human beings, birds, trees, et cetera.
-For this, you have to continue to practice at least the six paramitas.
+For this, you have to continue to practice at least the six *paramitas*.

 That is with “the eyes of the path.”
 At that time, you can understand the whole world, which is buddha.
 Everything is buddha.

-But before you attain enlightenment, how can we understand everything is buddha?
-So, even though you don’t understand, there is a good example mentioned by buddhas and ancestors.
-That is Buddhist scriptures, teaching.
+But before you attain enlightenment, how can you understand everything is buddha?
+So, even though you don’t understand, there is a good example mentioned by buddhas and ancestors: that is the Buddhist scriptures, teaching.
 So through the teaching, you can see the destination, in which direction you should go.
 That is the teaching.
 So through the teaching you should find the destination, which is called *everything is buddha*.
 That is your destination; you should go [toward it].

 So even though you don’t understand, you don’t experience this, actually through the teaching you should find the destination.
 So you should accept that destination, because this is the destination you have to go [toward].
 So that is called *faith*, or belief.
-Or *receive*, and keep it.
+Or *receive* and keep it.
 In the Lotus Sutra, [it] always says “receive and keep, and practice.”
 So faith is [to] totally accept and receive, receive the Buddha’s teaching.

 So at that time, all sentient beings become buddha.
-According to *Genjokoan*, Dogen Zenji says, “When [...] all dharmas are buddha dharma, there is enlightenment and delusion, practice, life and death, Buddhas and creatures.”
+According to *Genjokoan*, Dogen Zenji says, “When [...] all dharmas are buddha dharma, there is enlightenment and delusion, practice, life and death, buddhas and creatures.”
 Something like this.
 [This is] exactly the same.
 So you can accept totally all sentient beings as equal entities, no discrimination.

 That is seeing the human world, human beings, with the eyes of the path.
 That is the first point.